 - a.
 Pregnancy Act of 1978 clarified that women affected by pregnancy and related conditions must be treated the same as other applicants and employees on the basis of their ability or inability to work. - b.
-Guidelines on Discrimination Because of Sex (1972 and 1980) establish specific prohibitions of discrimination based on gender and make sexual harassment a violation of Title VII. - 2.
+Guidelines on Discrimination Because of Sex (as amended) establishes specific prohibitions of discrimination based on gender and makes sexual harassment a violation of Title VII. - 2.
 Civil Rights Restoration Act of 1987 specifies that entire institutions receiving federal funds, rather than just programs or activities receiving the funds, must comply with Civil Rights laws. - 3.
 Executive Order 11246 (as amended by Executive Order 11375) imposes on government contractors and subcontractors obligations parallel to those established by Title VII of the Civil Rights Act.
-This order also prohibits discrimination on the basis of age or physical disability and requires that contractors take affirmative action to ensure equal opportunity. - 4.
-Fourteenth Amendment declares that "No State make any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws".
+This order also prohibits discrimination on the basis of age or physical disability and requires that contractors take affirmative action to achieve equal opportunity. - 4.
+Fourteenth Amendment declares that no state shall make or enforce any law that shall abridge the privileges or immunities of citizens of the United States; nor shall any state deprive any person of life, liberty, or property without due process of law;

-- 5. Equal Pay Act of 1963 (amendment to the Fair Labor Standards Act) mandates equal pay for equal work regardless of gender: the benchmarks for a job are skill, effort, responsibility and working conditions and the exceptions are applications of seniority or a merit system, a measure of quantity or quality of production or any other factor other than gender. - 6.
+- nor shall any state deny persons within its jurisdiction the equal protection of the laws. - 5.
+Equal Pay Act of 1963 (amendment to the Fair Labor Standards Act) mandates equal pay for equal work regardless of gender: the benchmarks for a job are skill, effort, responsibility and working conditions and the exceptions are applications of seniority or a merit system, a measure of quantity or quality of production or any other factor other than gender. - 6.
 Age Discrimination in Employment Act of 1967 (as amended in 1978) prohibits age-based employment discrimination against individuals 40 years of age or older. - 7.
 Rehabilitation Act of 1973 Section 503 requires employers with federal contracts to take affirmative action for the employment of disabled people.
 Section 504 forbids discrimination against disabled persons by any employers receiving federal financial assistance. - 8.
-Americans with Disabilities Act of 1990, Title I prohibits covered employers from discriminating against a qualified individual with a disability in all areas of employment.
-(Also: Americans with Disabilities Amendments Act of 2008) - 9.
+Americans with Disabilities Act of 1990, Title I prohibits covered employers from discriminating against a qualified individual with a disability in all areas of employment. - 9.
 Immigration and Nationality Act (Immigration Reform and Control Act of 1986 as amended) The IRCA establishes sanctions against employers who knowingly recruit or hire illegal aliens and allows preference for U.S. citizens or nationals over equally qualified aliens.
 The law prohibits discrimination against foreign nationals by employers who are not covered by Title VII of the Civil Rights Act. - 10.
 Civil Rights Act of 1991 amends and provides statutory guidelines for implementation of Title VII of the Civil Rights Act of 1964.